 |Susan Cohen Thompson||I have lived on Camano Island for almost 19 years with my husband Clay Thompson.
 We moved here from the Boston area where I worked as a freelance artist and designer and showed my paintings in galleries and nature sanctuaries.

-My connection with nature was enhanced by journeys deep into the Amazon Rain Forest and old growth forests of the Pacific Northwest.
+My connection with nature was enhanced by journeys deep into the Amazon Rainforest and the old-growth forests of the Pacific Northwest.
 My art is internationally published in books, on book covers and in articles on Earth wisdom.
 My paintings have shown in galleries and juried exhibitions throughout Washington.
 The Lightcatcher Museum, Arts Alive Invitational, Anacortes Arts Festival Juried Exhibitions, Scott Milo Gallery, Matzke Fine Art Gallery, Schack Art Center and Smith & Vallee Gallery are among the numerous venues that have featured my art.
 My studio is on the Camano Island Studio Tour.

 Banner Inspiration: I chose these details of my paintings for their color, contrast, composition and connection to our land.
 Our forests, waterways and mountain views in the distance surround our growing fields and the birds that share the abundance of our local environment.